g7n-org/v32ref/README.md

 |                |             |               |               | [FMAX](#FMAX) |                 |
 |                |             |               |               | [FABS](#FABS) |                 |

+More information can be found in the Section 3: The Processor (CPU) Specifications document.

 ## Vircon32 Instruction Set Detailed View

 There are 64 CPU opcodes, instructions  encode them in 6 bits.
 No invalid